Graduate students in the Department of English draw on a number of sources to fund their studies.

-If you are considering applying to our MA, MA in English in the Field of Creative Writing, or PhD/PhD U Program, please also be certain to apply for SSHRC or OGS support.
+If you are considering applying to any of our programs -- MA, MA CRW, or PhD/PhD U -- please also be certain to apply for SSHRC or OGS support.
 This is important for all students but particularly for students hoping to enter the MA Program.

 PhD and PhD U students in the program, including students in their first year, are required to apply for external funding each year.
 Historically, our students have been very successful with their applications.
 We provide workshops in grant writing as well as one-on-one clinics with faculty, both aimed at helping students put together the strongest applications possible.